Looking for practical answers on how long does it take to run a mile? Then you have come to the right place

 Up to that time, many pundits believed that it’s impossible for the human body to break the 4-minute mile.

-Regardless of your current mile speed number, there are many things you can do right now to improve your speed and achieve better results.
+Regardless of your current mile speed number, there are many things you can do right now to improve your average mile run time.